 In particular, SCOR is exposed to single or multiple terrorist attacks through some P&C treaties and national terrorism pools.
 Terrorism exposures are monitored on a worldwide basis as a fully integrated part of the Underwriting Management Framework.
-Underwriting guidelines stipulate the rules and procedures for terrorism risk for Treaty P&C, Specialty lines and SCOR Business Solutions (SBS).
+Underwriting guidelines stipulate the rules and procedures for terrorism risk for Reinsurance and Specialty Insurance.
 SCOR monitors this risk using a very conservative approach.